paveltimofeev/screens.io/tasklist.md

 -- Frontend: Integrate bootstrap for grid system, tables, dropdowns and modals.
 -- Frontend: Adding custom viewports
 -- Frontend: "Load more" for job history (UI part)

-- Frontend & Backend: "Load more" for job history based on filter {startedAt: {$gt: prevLastRecord}} + limit=30 (set limit on backend to be able to manage it on server side, do not use skip).
+-- Frontend & Backend: "Load more" for job history based on filter {startedAt: {$gt: prevLastRecord}} + limit=30 (set limit on backend to be able to manage it on server side, do not use skip).
 Extend [GET] /api/history/ on backend to support startedAt filter { startedAt: prevLastRecord, filters:... }.
 Add items to list instead of replace on frontend.
 Initialize loading with separate longOp.
 Get total by `res = db.restaurants.stats(); res.count`.

 TechDept
+- Frontend: Request-Reply for "Load more"
 - Frontend: Fix Comparer view Fit/Full mode
 - Frontend: Fix filters at Jobs view
 - Frontend: Close menu at mobile view after click, and do not cover header